laritse/Capstone_Project/Data Cleansing.md

 ```

-Query to diaplay the number of rides by season as per member and bike type, including average trip duration for each season
+Query to diaplay the number of rides by season in relation to customer and bike type, including average trip duration for individual seasons

 ```sql